 Most of Fidelity Life’s plans do not require a medical exam as part of the underwriting process.
 There are some cases when Fidelity Life will request one to clarify certain medical conditions reported.
 However, in general, applicants only need to answer health questions for medical underwriting.

 Fidelity Life is licensed in Washington, D.C. and every U.S. state except Wyoming and New York.
 Additionally, its products may not be available in every state it operates in.
-Interested customers should contact Fidelity Life directly to learn more specific information about products available to them.
+If you're interested in becoming a policyholder, you should contact Fidelity Life directly to learn more specific information about products available and life insurance rates.

 If you live in Wyoming or New York, you'll need to find another life insurance company.
 If the Fidelity Life insurance policy you want isn't available in your area, you may also need to consider other coverage options or find a different insurance provider.